AceCentre/pasco/docs/getting-started/installation.md

 ## What platforms are supported?

-pasco is a web app currently.
-This is great as we can support a range of platforms and develop ideas relatively quickly.
-The downside though is that some features that rely on the operating system need to still be developed specifically.
-So here are the features and quick overview that which features work where:
+pasco is a [web app](http://app.pasco.chat) and [iOS app](https://itunes.apple.com/us/app/pasco/id1317265884?ls=1&mt=8) currently.
+Here are the features and quick overview that which features work where:

 | Feature        | iOS           | Web  |